2022 Memphis shootings

 Spree shooting in Tennessee, U.S.

-On September 7, 2022, three people were killed and three others were injured after Ezekiel Kelly went on a shooting spree in Memphis, Tennessee, United States.
+On September 7, 2022, three people were killed and three others were injured after 19-year-old Ezekiel Kelly went on a shooting spree in Memphis, Tennessee, United States.
 The attack was livestreamed on Facebook Live.

 Shootings

 The shootings began at around 12:56 a.m., when 24-year-old Dewayne “Amir” Tunstall was found fatally shot outside a house on Lyndale Avenue.
 The incident began when 19-year-old Ezekiel Kelly was at a friend's house to hang out with four other people, including Tunstall.
 During the hangout, one of the men revealed his upcoming food truck business, which he worked on with Tunstall.
 Utilizing the food truck, the men ate chicken in the backyard.
 According to a witness, Kelly made bizarre comments about how he's going to kill someone and also said "watch this" during the dinner.
 Afterwards, the men went to the house's driveway and stood around a car to talk, with Kelly standing next to Tunstall.
 Kelly then pulled out his gun and opened fire, killing Tunstall.
 The three other men got in the car and screamed at Kelly to leave when he tried to join them.
 Kelly proceeded to follow them to another house in his Infiniti G37 sedan.
 After the occupants of both vehicles got out, one of the men asked Kelly about Tunstall.
 Kelly responded: "He gone.
 It is what it is".
 Kelly also asked the friends for directions.
 The friends told him to leave.

 At 4:35 p.m., 62-year-old Richard Clark was found fatally shot on South Parkway East at a gas station.
 Video surveillance showed the gunman driving up to Clark's Toyota Camry as he was entering the vehicle.
 Kelly stopped his car next to Clark's vehicle.
 Kelly, with his windows down, proceeded to fire multiple rounds through Clark's driver-side window, killing him.
 Kelly quickly drove away from the scene.

 A minute later, a woman with multiple gunshots to the leg was found at the intersection of Norris Road and Interstate 240.
 The woman was sitting in her car with her father fixing a car tire outside.
 Kelly drove up to the woman and asked her for directions to Whitehaven.
 After the woman responded, Kelly shot her before driving away.
 The gunman fled eastbound on Norris Road.

 As he was driving, Kelly started a livestream on Facebook Live.
 During the stream, he rambled and confessed to killing Tunstall while mocking him for being "fake".
 He also repeatedly talked about being high on drugs, and his plan to kill more people before dying in a police shootout.
 During the stream, Kelly shared delusions about being a hitman for the Crips, and talked about killing snitches.
 He also rapped during the stream with visible foam coming out of his mouth.
 At some point, he fired multiple rounds at a business in a drive-by style shooting, hitting no one.